thepoly/docs/Style Guide.md

 Short for *Reserve Officers’ Training Corps*, use *ROTC* on all references.
 RPI has Army Reserve Officers' Training Corps, or *Army ROTC*; Naval Reserve Officers Training Corps, or *Navy ROTC*; and Air Force Reserve Officer Training Corps, or *Air Force ROTC*.
 Note the pluralization and apostrophe placement on the word “Officer” in the long form of each branch.

 #### RPI Alert
+RPI's emergency notification system.

 #### RPI Petitions
+The [Web Tech](#web-technologies-group)project allowing students to file petitions to be responded to by the [Student Senate](#student-senate).

 #### RPI Playhouse
 *RPI Playhouse* on first reference, the *Playhouse* subsequently.
 Do not use *Rensselaer Playhouse*.